j4n-r/FSWD_sc-admin/docs/value-proposition.md

 ## Target user
 The target would be companies in general.

-The main user based on that would be:
+The main users based on that would be:
 - Company employees who are using the chat app
 - IT admins who are managing the other users